Lower bounds for piecewise polynomial approximations of oscillatory functions: Estimates on the manifold

 Therefore,

 Summing over the mesh and using~\eqref{e:low1} and~\eqref{e:low2}, together with~\eqref{e:low3} we obtain

+Here, $du$ is the differential of $u$.
 Taking $k_0$ large enough, we may absorb the last term into the left-hand side and hence obtain the result for $p\geq 1$.
-For $p=0$, notice that the second term in~\eqref{e:diffOp} is identically 0 and hence there are no $\|du\|_{H^{p-1}}$ terms in~\eqref{e:low3} or~\eqref{e:low4}, so that we need not take $k_0$ large enough in this case. \end{proof}
+For $p=0$, notice that the second term in~\eqref{e:diffOp} is identically 0 and hence there are no $\|du\|_{H^{p-1}}$ terms in~\eqref{e:low3} or~\eqref{e:low4}, so that we need not take $k_0$ large enough in this case.

+In order to handle the analytic case, we need a slightly better estimate than~\eqref{e:low3}.
+Indeed, we estimate